^

 Virtual Event Virtual Event

-Centering prayer is a quiet, contemplative practice that helps us deepen our experience of the presence of God.
-This group meets virtually via Zoom on Sunday afternoons.
-Join the group…
+Centering prayer is a quiet, contemplative practice that helps deepen our awareness of the presence of God.
+This group meets virtually via Zoom on Sunday afternoons, from 4:00 to 5:00…

 Recent Articles